thisisparker/allthingsatkins/_pages/ac.md

 #### Hayday Coffee ($), 155 S New York Ave, Atlantic City, NJ

-New third wave coffee shop in the Orange Loop.
-Definitely a hip spot for people who need espresso in AC before heading to a convention.
+Third wave coffee shop in the Orange Loop.
+Hip spot for people who need espresso in AC, great before heading to a convention.
 Small shop, unassuming, and great for the early birds who fancy a nice coffee and boardwalk or beach stroll.
-They also just introduced some light lunch faire, which scratches an itch
+They also introduced some light lunch faire, which scratches an itch when caffeinated.

 ### Remedee Coffee ($), 118 S Bartram Ave, Atlantic City, NJ